Schools of Choice

 Section 105c allows enrollment of students who reside in school districts in contiguous intermediate school districts.
 SECTION 105C APPLICATIONS FOR NEW STUDENTS WILL BE ACCEPTED THROUGH AUGUST 29, 2019 FOR THE 2019/2020 SCHOOL YEAR.
 Response time is 3 business days from receipt of application.
 Please note: applications received during summer months may take longer to process based on previous school verification.

 The district may deny a new non-resident enrollment due to any of the following reasons:

 - The student was suspended from the previous school district within the past two school years.

-- The student was expelled from the previous school district within the past two years.
+- The student was expelled from a previous school district.

 - The student has been convicted of a felony.

 Important considerations for parents and students applying for schools-of-choice:

 - Transportation is not provided for schools-of-choice enrollees; parents must provide their own transportation to and from school for children accepted for enrollment, or transport their children to and from the nearest available Allendale bus stop.